anshulrgoyal/imdb-scrapper/EXAMPLE.md

   {
     "actorName": "Grant Gustin",
     "actorImage": "https://m.media-amazon.com/images/M/MV5BMjE3NDUyMTg1MF5BMl5BanBnXkFtZTgwMTQzMjY1NjM@._V1_UY317_CR11,0,214,317_AL__QL50.jpg",
-    "actorInfo": "Thomas Grant Gustin was born on January 14, 1990 in Norfolk, Virginia, to Tina Lynne (Sweeney), a pediatric nurse, and Thomas Avery Gustin.
-In 2008, he graduated from Granby High School and went on to attend the BFA Music Theatre Program at Elon University in North Carolina for two years.
-He left school to take the role of Baby John in the", "actorBirth": "January 14, 1990",
+    "actorInfo": "Thomas Grant Gustin, better known as Grant Gustin, is an American actor and singer.
+He is known for his roles as Barry Allen / Flash on the CW series The Flash and as Sebastian Smythe on the Fox series Glee.
+Gustin was born on January 14, 1990 in Norfolk, Virginia.
+He is the son of Dr. Tina Lynne (Sweeney) Haney, a pediatric nurse, and Thomas Avery", "actorBirth": "January 14, 1990",
     "actorBorn": "Norfolk, Virginia, USA"
   }